BonnerLab/diffuse-encoder/README.md

 conda activate environment_name_1
 python /scripts/diffuse_encoder_env/synthesize_images_diffusers.py --experiment 2  --output test --NSD_shared Full --strength 1 --guidance-scale 7.5
 ```
-This code will quickly syntheize several image variations based on the NSD shard 1000 images only by text information( image weight = 1 - strength.
+This code will quickly syntheize several image variations based on the NSD shared 1000 images only by text information ( image weight = 1 - strength.
 If guidance_scale < 1, the text information won't be taken account of) and save the data

 Do the encoding procedure
 ```
 conda activate environment_name_2
 python scripts/deepjuice_env/model_brain/encoding_function.py
 ```
 In default, it will calculate the encoding score of Alexnet for original images and save the /result/benchmark.
 You can have a more detailed control on it by setting another image path which is either a folder of 1000 images whose names are f'{COCO_Id}'.jpg.
-Or it can be folder which consist 1000 folder named by COCO ID with contain images in the form image_1.jpg, image_2.jpg,.., and so on.
+Or it can be a folder which consists of 1000 folders named by COCO ID and containing images in the form image_1.jpg, image_2.jpg,.., and so on.
 The code above would automatically set the folder in this way.

 ## Citations
-The bibtex for [the paper](https://openreview.net/forum?id=DtEeVWfgNM&noteId=DtEeVWfgNM) would be provided soon.
+The bibtex for [the paper](https://openreview.net/forum?id=DtEeVWfgNM&noteId=DtEeVWfgNM) will be provided soon.

 ## Contact
 1. For [bonner-libraries](https://github.com/BonnerLab/bonner-libraries), you might need to read information for this package if you have met some unexpected issues;
-2. For DeepJuice, you could contact Colin Conwell;
+2. For DeepJuice, you contact Colin Conwell;
-3. For any inquiries, you could contact Yingqi Rong (yrong12@jh.edu) or raise an issue.
+3. For any inquiries, contact Yingqi Rong (yrong12@jh.edu) or raise an issue.